LibEMG/libemg/docs/source/documentation/data/data_doc.md

 | **Classes:**       | 50 [Nina Pro DB2](http://ninapro.hevs.ch/node/123)    |
 | **Device:**        | Delsys        |
 | **Sampling Rates:** | 2000 Hz        |

-**Dataset Description:**
-The Ninapro DB2 is a dataset that can be used to test how algorithms perform for large gesture sets.
-The dataset contains 6 repetitions of 50 motion classes (plus optional rest) that were recorded using 12 Delsys Trigno electrodes around the forearm.

 **Using the Dataset:**
 ```Python